lentinj/tp-compact-keyboard/x1-tablet-keyboard/README.md

 * DP: Green
 * 5v: Red

 This is my first attempt at designing a PCB, and it probably shows.

-The holes are also slightly too tight in the boards I got back, and need filing for a proper fit.
+* The holes are fractionally too tight, and need a slight amount of filing to fit
+* The hole closest to 5v should be ~1mm closer to the 5v pin, again, filing solves this

-It could also be extened by including a USB socket on the PCB.
+You could extend this further by designing a USB socket onto the PCB, but what I've got is fine for me at this stage.

 ### Other adaptors

-This isn't the first attempt at attaching a regular USB cable to a X1 tablet, however
+This isn't the first attempt at attaching a regular USB cable to a X1 tablet, however IMO this is the quickest to replicate.

 * https://www.reddit.com/r/thinkpad/comments/10klmxv/pinout_of_thinkpad_x1_tablet_gen1_keyboard/?rdt=51762
 * https://www.reddit.com/r/thinkpad/comments/10gneh1/diy_a_usb_thinkpad_keyboard_with_backlit_and/